Kirche & Friedhof St. Nikolaus

 On 4 November, Austria-Hungary and the Kingdom of Italy finally agreed an armistice.
 This gave the Allies the right to occupy areas of the monarchy.
 The very next day, Bavarian troops entered Innsbruck.
 Austria's ally Germany was still at war with Italy and was afraid that the front could be moved closer to the German Reich in North Tyrol.
 Fortunately for Innsbruck and the surrounding area, however, Germany also surrendered a week later on 11 November.
 This meant that the major battles between regular armies did not take place.

 Nevertheless, Innsbruck was in danger.
 Huge columns of military vehicles, trains full of soldiers and thousands of emaciated soldiers making their way home from the front on foot passed through the city.
+Those who could, jumped on one of the overcrowded trains or a car to leave the Brenner Pass behind them to get home.
+In November 1918, more than 270 soldiers lost their lives during these daring manoeuvres or had to be admitted to one of the city's military hospitals.
 The city not only had to keep its own citizens in check and guarantee rations, but also protect itself from looting.
-In order to maintain public order, defence groups were formed from schoolchildren, students, workers and citizens.
+In order to maintain public order, the Tyrolean National Council formed a People's Army on 5 November made up of schoolchildren, students, workers and citizens.
 On 23 November 1918, Italian troops occupied the city and the surrounding area.
-Mayor Greil's appeasement to the people of Innsbruck to hand over the city without rioting was successful.
+Mayor Greil's appeasement to the people of Innsbruck to surrender the city without rioting was successful.
+5000 men had to find shelter in the starving and miserable city.
+Schools were turned into barracks.
 Although there were isolated riots, hunger riots and looting, there were no armed clashes with the occupying troops or even a Bolshevik revolution as in Munich.

-In Innsbruck, memorials to the First World War and the fallen are mainly found at churches and cemeteries.
+Over 1200 Innsbruck residents lost their lives on the battlefields and in military hospitals, over 600 were wounded.
+Memorials to the First World War and its victims can be found in Innsbruck, particularly at churches and cemeteries.
 The Kaiserjägermuseum on Mount Isel displays uniforms, weapons and pictures of the battle.
 Streets in Innsbruck are dedicated to the two theologians Anton Müllner and Josef Seeber.
 A street was also named after the commander-in-chief of the Imperial and Royal Army on the Southern Front, Archduke Eugene.
 There is a memorial to the unsuccessful commander in front of the Hofgarten.
 The eastern part of the Amras military cemetery commemorates the Italian occupation.

 Big City Life in early Innsbruck

-Innsbruck had a completely different social composition to the neighbouring villages.
-Craftsmen, merchants, civil servants and court servants characterised everyday life.
-Unlike farmers, craftsmen belonged to the mobile classes in the Middle Ages and early modern times.
-After their apprenticeship, they went to the Walzbefore taking the master craftsman's examination and either returning home or settling in another city.
-Craftsmen not only transferred knowledge, they also spread cultural, social and political ideas across Europe.
-The craft guilds sometimes exercised their own jurisdiction alongside the municipal jurisdiction among their members.
-They were social structures within the city structure that had a great influence on politics.
-Wages, prices and social life were regulated by the guilds under the supervision of the sovereign.
-One could speak of an early social partnership, as the guilds also provided social security for their members in the event of illness or occupational disability.
-Individual trades such as locksmiths, tanners, platers, carpenters, bakers, butchers and blacksmiths each had their own guild, headed by a master craftsman.
+Because of these restrictions, Innsbruck had a completely different social composition from the surrounding villages.
+Craftsmen, merchants, officials, and servants shaped the cityscape.
+Merchants were often itinerant, while officials and courtly retinues also came to Innsbruck temporarily in the entourage of a prince and did not possess civic rights.
+It was the craftsmen who exercised a large part of political power within the citizenry.
+Unlike peasants, they belonged to the mobile social strata of the Middle Ages and the early modern period.
+After completing their apprenticeship, they went on their journeyman’s travels before taking the master craftsman’s examination and either returning home or settling in another city.
+Craftsmen were not only vectors of technical knowledge; cultural, social, and political ideas also spread through them.
+The craft guilds partly exercised their own jurisdiction alongside the municipal courts over their members.
+They were social structures within the urban framework that exerted considerable influence on politics.
+Wages, prices, and social life were regulated by the guilds under the supervision of the territorial prince.
+One could speak of an early form of social partnership, as the guilds also provided social security for their members in cases of illness or occupational disability.
+Each trade—such as locksmiths, tanners, armorers, carpenters, bakers, butchers, or blacksmiths—had its own guild headed by a master.

-From the 14th century, Innsbruck demonstrably had a city council, the so-called Gemain, and a mayor who was elected annually by the citizens.
+From the 14th century, Innsbruck demonstrably had a city council, the so-called Gemainand a mayor who was elected annually by the citizens.
 These were not secret but public elections, which were held every year around Christmas time.
 In the Innsbrucker Geschichtsalmanach von 1948 findet man Aufzeichnungen über die Wahl des Jahres 1598.

 The Feast of St. Erhard, i.e., January 8th, played a significant role in the lives of the citizens of Innsbruck each year.
 On this day, they gathered to elect the city officials, namely the mayor, city judge, public orator, and the twelve-member council.
 A detailed account of the election process between 1598 and 1607 is provided by a protocol preserved in the city archive: "...
 The ringing of the great bell summoned the council and the citizenry to the town hall, and once the honorable council and the entire community were assembled at the town hall, the honorable council first convened in the council chamber and heard the farewell of the outgoing mayor of the previous year, Augustin Tauscher."

-The responsibilities between municipal and manorial justice had been regulated in the Urbarbuch since 1288.
-The provincial court still had jurisdiction over serious offences.
-Crimes such as theft, murder and arson were subject to this blood law.
-The provincial court for all municipalities south of the Inn between Ampass and Götzens was located on the Sonnenburgwhich was located to the south above Innsbruck.
-In the 14th century, the Sonnenburg district court moved to the upper town square in front of the Innsbruck city tower, later to the town hall and in the early modern period to Götzens.
-With the centralisation of the law in the 18th century, the court moved to Götzens.
-Sonnenburg back to Innsbruck and was housed under different names and in different buildings such as the Leuthaus in Wilten, on the Innrain or at the Ettnau residence, known as the Malfatti Castlein the Höttinger Gasse.
+Jurisdiction between municipal and territorial courts was regulated as early as 1288 in the Urbarbuch.
+Serious crimes remained under the authority of the territorial court.
+Capital jurisdiction covered offenses such as theft, murder, or arson.
+The territorial court for all communities south of the Inn between Ampass and Götzens was located at Sonnenburg, south above Innsbruck.
+In the 14th century, the Sonnenburg court moved to the Upper City Square in front of the Innsbruck city tower, later into the town hall, and in the early modern period to Götzens.
+With the centralization of justice in the 18th century, the Sonnenburg court returned to Innsbruck and found accommodation under changing names and in various buildings, such as the Leuthaus in Wilten, on Innrain, or at the Ettnau manor, known as the Malfatti-Schlössl, on Höttinger Gasse.

 With the centralisation of law under Maria Theresa and Joseph II in the 18th century and the General Civil Code in the 19th century under Franz I, the law passed from cities and sovereigns to the monarch and their administrative bodies at various levels.
 Torture was abolished.
 The Enlightenment had fundamentally changed the concept of law, punishment and rehabilitation.
 The collection of taxes was also centralised, which resulted in a great loss of importance for the local nobility and an increase in the status of the civil service.
 With the increasing centralisation under Maria Theresa and Joseph II, taxes and customs duties were also gradually centralised and collected by the Imperial Court Chamber.
 As a result, Innsbruck, like many municipalities at the time, lost a large amount of revenue, which was only partially offset by equalisation.
-The city administration was also modernised in 1784.
-Instead of the old city council with a commoner, there was now a mayor supported by a council, but above all by civil servants.
-This magistrate consisted of paid experts, who were still predominantly subject to the minor nobility, but now had to pass examinations to fulfil their office.
-While the position of mayor was temporary, civil servants enjoyed a lifelong, permanent position.

 Believe, Church and Power

-The abundance of churches, chapels, crucifixes and murals in public spaces has a peculiar effect on many visitors to Innsbruck from other countries.
-Not only places of worship, but also many private homes are decorated with depictions of the Holy Family or biblical scenes.
-The Christian faith and its institutions have characterised everyday life throughout Europe for centuries.
-Innsbruck, as the residence city of the strictly Catholic Habsburgs and capital of the self-proclaimed Holy Land of Tyrol, was particularly favoured when it came to the decoration of ecclesiastical buildings.
-The dimensions of the churches alone are gigantic by the standards of the past.
-In the 16th century, the town with its population of just under 5,000 had several churches that outshone every other building in terms of splendour and size, including the palaces of the aristocracy.
-Wilten Monastery was a huge complex in the centre of a small farming village that was grouped around it.
-The spatial dimensions of the places of worship reflect their importance in the political and social structure.
+The abundance of churches, chapels, crucifixes, statues, and paintings in public spaces strikes many visitors to Innsbruck from other countries as unusual.
+Not only places of worship, but also many private houses are decorated with depictions of Jesus, Mary, saints, and biblical scenes.
+For centuries, the Christian faith and its institutions shaped everyday life throughout Europe, and Innsbruck—as a residence city of the strictly Catholic Habsburgs and the capital of the self-proclaimed Holy Land of Tyrol—was particularly richly endowed with ecclesiastical buildings.
+In terms of number and scale relative to the conditions of earlier times, churches appear as gigantic features in the cityscape.
+In the 16th century, Innsbruck, with its approximately 5,000 inhabitants, possessed several churches whose splendor and size surpassed every other building, including the palaces of the aristocracy.
+Wilten Abbey was a vast complex in the midst of a small farming village that had developed around it.

-For many Innsbruck residents, the church was not only a moral authority, but also a secular landlord.
-The Bishop of Brixen was formally on an equal footing with the sovereign.
-The peasants worked on the bishop's estates in the same way as they worked for a secular prince on his estates.
-This gave them tax and legal sovereignty over many people.
-The ecclesiastical landowners were not regarded as less strict, but even as particularly demanding towards their subjects.
-At the same time, it was also the clergy in Innsbruck who were largely responsible for social welfare, nursing, care for the poor and orphans, feeding and education.
-The influence of the church extended into the material world in much the same way as the state does today with its tax office, police, education system and labour office.
-What democracy, parliament and the market economy are to us today, the Bible and pastors were to the people of past centuries: a reality that maintained order.
-To believe that all churchmen were cynical men of power who exploited their uneducated subjects is not correct.
-The majority of both the clergy and the nobility were pious and godly, albeit in a way that is difficult to understand from today's perspective.
+The spatial dimensions of these places of worship reflect their importance within the political and social structure.
+For many inhabitants of Innsbruck, the Church was not only a moral authority but also a secular landowner.
+The Bishop of Brixen was formally equal in rank to the territorial prince.
+Peasants worked on the bishop’s estates just as they did on those of a secular ruler.
+The clergy exercised both taxation and judicial authority over their subjects, and ecclesiastical landowners were often regarded as particularly demanding.
+At the same time, it was also the clergy in Innsbruck who were largely responsible for social welfare, healthcare, care for the poor and orphans, food distribution, and education.
+The Church’s influence extended into the material world in a way comparable to how the modern state operates today through tax offices, police, schools, and employment services.
+What democracy, parliament, and the market economy represent for us today, bishops, the Bible, Christian devotional literature, and parish priests represented for people of earlier centuries: a reality that maintained order.

 The success story of the Innsbruck glass painters

-Neuhauser's tinkering and experiments aroused the curiosity of his friend von Stadl.
-He made contact with the art-loving Mader.
-In 1861, the three decided to pool their expertise in an official company.
-Today, the founding of the company would probably be referred to as a start-up.
-Neuhauser took on the technical and commercial side as well as product development, Von Stadl took care of the decorative aspects and liaised with master builders and Mader took on the figurative design of the works, most of which were created for churches.
-The first branch, consisting of two painters and a burner, was set up on the third floor of the Gasthof zur Rose in the historic city centre.
-The raw material came from England, as the local glass did not meet Neuhauser's high quality standards.
-However, 25% duty was added to the import.
-Together with a chemistry teacher, Neuhauser managed to achieve the desired requirements himself after a trip to Birmingham and a lot of tinkering.
+Neuhauser’s experiments and tinkering aroused the curiosity of his friend von Stadl, who in turn introduced him to the artistically inclined Mader.
+In 1861, the three decided to combine their expertise in a formal business venture—what today might be called a startup.
+Neuhauser took responsibility for technical and commercial aspects as well as product development, von Stadl handled decorative design and contacts with builders, and Mader focused on figurative design, particularly for ecclesiastical commissions.
+Their first workshop, staffed by two painters and a kiln operator, was located on the third floor of the Gasthof zur Rose in the Old Town.
+Raw materials had to be imported from England, as domestic glass did not meet Neuhauser’s standards, and imports were subject to a 25% tariff.
+Together with a chemistry teacher, Neuhauser eventually succeeded—after a trip to Birmingham and extensive experimentation—in producing glass of the desired quality himself.

 Georg Mader continued to work as a painter on sacred buildings.
 He became a member of the Vienna Academy of Art as early as 1868.
 When he suffered a stroke in 1881, he was taken to Badgastein for rehabilitation.
 The spa town in Salzburg was a meeting place for the European aristocracy and upper middle classes at the time.
 In the midst of high society, the former journeyman miller died a wealthy man.

-The restless and creative Neuhauser travelled to Venice again after resigning from his post as director of the Tyrolean stained glass workshop in order to found Austria's first mosaic studio with new inspiration.
-The merger of the two companies in 1900 opened up a wider range of opportunities.
-He was awarded the Order of Franz Joseph for his artistic merits.
-Neuhauserstraße in Wilten was named after him.
+The restless and creative Neuhauser returned to Venice after resigning as director and went on to establish Austria’s first mosaic institute.
+The merger of the two companies in 1900 expanded the range of artistic possibilities.
+For his achievements, he was awarded the Order of Franz Joseph.
+In Wilten, Neuhauserstraße was named in his honour.
+Franz-Josephs-Orden.
+In Wilten wurde die Neuhauserstraße nach ihm benannt.